 Forget about virtual machines or Live versions, with DistroTest you can test the system you want among the more than 300 available (with more than 1200 versions), without needing to do almost anything.
 Just visit the web, choose the system you want to test and it will run in the browser.
 It even allows you to upload files (with a 10MB limit to run on the VM being opened).

-Furthermore, no restrictions on use (The only thing is that it can go somewhat slow in some cases, and that the systems do not have an Internet connection to prevent some users from doing prohibited things), you can have all the functions of the operating system as if you had it locally, install and uninstall software, test installed software, format the hard drive, run scripts, delete or create files, alter settings, etc. All thanks to the adventures of these developers who have created DistroTest using a Debian server and QEMU.
+On the other hand, no restrictions on use (The only thing is that it can go somewhat slow in some cases, and that the systems do not have an Internet connection to prevent some users from doing prohibited things), you can have all the functions of the operating system as if you had it locally, install and uninstall software, test installed software, format the hard drive, run scripts, delete or create files, alter settings, etc. All thanks to the adventures of these developers who have created DistroTest using a Debian server and QEMU.

 How to use DistroTest